simon-weber/simon-weber.github.com/_posts/2013-05-14-gmusicapi-retrospective.md

 I figure this means knocking out todos, beefing up internal documentation, and refactoring all of the wonky bits that have accumulated over time.

-Thankfully, I'll have plenty of time this summer at [Hacker School](http://hackerschool.com)!
+Thankfully, I'll have plenty of time this summer at the [Recurse Center](https://www.recurse.com)!